Pantry Perfect

 In addition to being storage places, both the refrigerator and pantry are snack and beverage centers, especially in households with children.

-Access to between-meal snacks without traversing the main part of the kitchen reduces kitchen traffic and possible interference with the meal preparation and clean-up processes.
+Access to between-meal snacks without traversing the main part of the kitchen reduces kitchen traffic and possible interference with meal preparation and clean-up.

-If at all possible, the pantry and refrigerator should be located on the perimeter of the kitchen in a spot that can be reached without traversing the parts of the kitchen where work is done.
+If at all possible, the pantry and refrigerator should be located on the perimeter of the kitchen.

-The National Kitchen and Bath Association, which has developed guidelines for just about everything in a kitchen, does not have a guideline for the size of a pantry landing zone.
+The National Kitchen and Bath Association has developed guidelines for just about everything in a kitchen but does not have a rule for the size of a pantry landing zone.

 For refrigerators, it recommends a landing zone 15" wide on the handle side of the refrigerator or across from the refrigerator, but not more than 48" away.